-The symptoms and signs of blepharitis may include a gritty feeling as if there is foreign matter in your eyes, reddened eyelids, especially at the lid margins, redness of the ordinarily white part of the eye (known as the sclera), tearing, ocular burning, and occasionally blurry vision.
+The symptoms and signs of blepharitis may include a gritty feeling as if there is foreign matter in your eyes, reddened eyelids, especially at the lid margins, redness of the ordinarily white part of the eye, tearing, burning, and occasionally blurry vision.
 Although anyone can develop blepharitis, this condition is particularly common among people of French, German, and Scandinavian ancestry, as well as those patients whose ancestors were native to the British Isles, and in people with fair skin and a facial skin condition called acne rosacea.

 Sometimes long-standing blepharitis results in clogging of the eyelid oil glands like clogged skin pores, which may then become infected.
 When this happens, the lid may swell and turn red and a tender lump or pimple may form in the lid called a stye.
 When a stye does not drain and heal completely, a non-tender, firm lump or chalazion may result.
 Chalazia that do not respond to treatment with hot compresses may need to be injected with steroids or surgically drained.

 For most patients blepharitis is just a nuisance in terms of occasional mild, itchy, gritty eyes with redness or occasional styes.
 However, it can increase the risks of infection associated with contact lens use or it can preclude the use of contact lenses entirely.